 Current lead time for CONATEL approval and certification is 4 Weeks.

-Latin America Regulatory Compliance Group will help you navigate thru the regulations to determine what approvals are required on your products in Haiti.
+Let Latin America Regulatory Compliance Group determine what approvals are required for your products in Haiti.

 Type A plugs, rated at 15 Amps, are used mainly in the United States, Canada, Mexico, South America and Central America.
 This Class I, non-grounded, non-insulated plug operates on AC current and is known as NEMA 1-15.
 The plug has two 1.5 mm thick blades which measure 15.9 – 18.3 mm in length and are spaced 12.7 mm apart.
 The neutral blade is 7.9 mm wide, while the hot blade is 6.3 mm wide.
 This plug almost always operates between 100 – 127 volts and is only compatible with socket type A.